helixml/helix/README.md

 * We generate revenue to support the development of Helix.
 We are an independent software company.
 * We don't want cloud providers to take our open source code and build a rebranded service on top of it.

+If you would like to use some part of this code under a more permissive license, please [get in touch](mailto:founders@helix.ml).